 The Association of American Medical Colleges (AAMC) and Association of American Colleges of Osteopathic Medicine (AACOM) oversee allopathic and osteopathic medical education, respectively, and provide a wealth of information for aspiring physicians.

-Leslie Bell, the health professions advisor, can assist you in exploring medicine and in the application process.
+The health professions advisor, Courtney Hance, can assist you in exploring medicine and in the application process.
 However, it is up to you to develop strong credentials.
 Success requires good planning, self-direction, excellent time management, and initiative.
-This website is designed to give you some basic information on preparing for medical school at Hamilton and on the medical school application process.
+This website is designed to give you some basic information on preparing for medical school and on the medical school application process.